universal-ctags/ctags/docs/xcmd.rst

 Interaction between exuberant-ctags and xcmd is explained in "xcmd protocol".
-Generally available tags generator like CoffeeTags doesn't conforms the protocol.
+Generally available tags generator like CoffeeTags doesn't conform to the protocol.
 Your driver must fill the gap.

 Call convention
 ----------------------------------------------------------------------